jamesdiffeycoding/homeless-shelter-database/README.md

 - Staff can see all the service users on the database by tapping on the "View or Edit database"
 -
 ## BUGS BUGS BUGS
+- Issues with editing new users and adding comments.